spencerkraisler/spencerkraisler.github.io/index.md

 [github](https://github.com/spencerkraisler)

 ## About me
 I am a 3rd year Aerospace PhD student at the University of Washington.
 My advisor is Prof. Mehran Mesbahi, and I am member of the Robotics, Aerospace and Information Networks (RAIN) lab!
 I enjoy studying applications of Riemannian geometry to controls, as well as consensus algorithms and distributed computing.
+Outside of work, my wife and I enjoy finding new restaurants to try out and attending music venues.
 For hobbies, I am 2nd degree black belt in shotokan karate and I enjoy playing Go!

 ## Projects
+### Direct Policy Optimization for LQG and More
+I am studying data-driven methods for LQG.
+I recently submitted a paper (in review) to L-CSS + CDC on this topic, and I am planning to write another journal paper.

 ### Distributed Consensus on Lie groups
-As of now, my PhD thesis will revolve around consensus algorithms on non-linear spaces, a topic I am deeply fond of.
-I am currently writing two (hopefully!) papers for CDC 2023.
+I wrote 2 1st author papers relating to consensus algorithms on non-Euclidean state spaces.

 ### Manopt contributions
 I contributed a small amount of code to the [Manopt library](https://github.com/NicolasBoumal/manopt).
 Manopt is a Matlab toolbox for optimization on manifolds I use pretty often.
 I added a method that returns the Lie identity for Lie groups, and used [Rodrigues' rotation formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula) for optimize the exp() and log() operators for SO(3).

-### PyLieGroup
-As a small side project, I'm writing a Python library for Lie group computations.
-I'm taking an object-oriented approach to this so users can easily swap "parameterizations" without changing any code about their Lie group or algorithm.
-I have no idea how user-friendly it'll be, but it's a lot of fun to work on. :) I hope to finish this soon but busy with school.

 ## Publications